Blog

 Excel Asset Register Template Example – Free Download & Walkthrough

 Now, let’s get hands-on with an example.
 Download our free Fixed Asset Register Excel template to follow along with this walkthrough.
-It’s pre-filled with example data and formulas to get you started.
-This template is fully editable and comes with all the common asset columns.
+It’s pre-filled with example data and formulas to get you started, making it easy to work through real asset register examples step by step.
+This template is fully editable and comes with all the common asset columns, so you can adapt the asset register examples to match your own asset structure.
 It also includes built-in depreciation calculations using the straight-line method by default.

 What’s inside the template: